WeissShahaf/autosleap/README.md

-This App is used to run SLEAP inference of multiple models, on multiple videos, in parallel. use cases: example 1: 10 videos of a mouse hunting crickets, require running each video through a mouse tracking model and a cricket tracking model.
+This App is used to run SLEAP inference of multiple models, on multiple videos, in parallel.

+Use case #1: 10 videos of a mouse hunting crickets, require running each video through a mouse tracking model and a cricket tracking model.

-example 2: a folder containing 10 videos of a mouse in an open field. you can use a "folder" option to run the model(s) on all videos in the folder.
+Use case #2: a folder containing 10 videos of a mouse in an open field. you can use a "folder" option to run the model(s) on all videos in the folder.